In the United States, there are 5.5 million family businesses and 85% of start-ups begin with the use of family money.

 You Need an Experienced Divorce and Family Business Attorney

 Divorcing with a family business adds to the complexity of your divorce.
 Each divorce is unique with many areas that add a degree of difficulty in reaching an amicable settlement.
-These include:

 - Division of personal property